conda-forge/genozip-feedstock/README.md

 **Genozip** Genozip is a commercial product, but it is free for students.
 See <a href="https://genozip.com/academic">eligibility</a> and <a href="https://genozip.com/get-genozip">other licensing options</a> or contact <a href="mailto://sales@genozip.com">sales@genozip.com</a>

-**IMPORTANT**: Genozip is a commercial product, **NOT AN OPEN SOURCE** product - we provide our source code to assure users that they will always have access to the code needed to decompress their files. **HOWEVER**, reverse engineering, code modifications, derivative works or inclusion of the code or parts thereof into other software packages is strictly forbidden by the <a href="https://genozip.com/license">license</a>.
+**IMPORTANT**: Genozip is a commercial product, **NOT AN OPEN SOURCE** product - we provide our source code to assure users that they will always have access to the code needed to decompress their files. **HOWEVER**, forking, reverse engineering, code modifications, derivative works or inclusion of the code or parts thereof into other software packages is strictly forbidden by the <a href="https://genozip.com/license">license</a>.

 Attributions for 3rd party source components: <a href="https://genozip.com/attributions">attributions</a>.